HelloWorldCoder207/GameCenter/Phase2/README.md

-# CSC207 Phase 2 README.md
+# README.md

-Welcome to our Phase 2 Project.
+Welcome to our GameCenter project!
 In this project, we implemented an app that contains three games: a turn-based RPG named Ghost Hunt, a puzzle-solving game called Sliding Tiles, and a mathematical logic challenge - Sudoku.
 We hope that you have fun playing them.
 We implemented these games using a Model-View-Controller design while closely following the guidelines of SOLID principles.
 These three games are packaged into a &quot;Game Center&quot; where they can be accessed.
 Each registered user of the app will also have access to their personal profile - an interface that displays the user&#39;s highest scores and allows them to edit information such as the profile image and password.

 **Source:** https://markus.teach.cs.toronto.edu/git/csc207-2018-09-reg/group\_0640